-They throw a bunch of numbers and jargon at you: ESPP, RSUs, vesting, target bonuses, and many other things.
+They throw a bunch of numbers and jargon at us: ESPP, RSUs, vesting, target bonuses, among many others.

-If you’re anything like me, I just want the recruiter to tell me how much is going to be in my bank account at the end of the month so I can decide how much I can spend on Starbucks frappes.
+Sometimes, we just want the recruiter to tell us how much is going to be in our bank account at the end of the month so we can decide how much to spend on rent.

-Sadly, your compensation is not as simple as that, but it’s important for evaluating and comparing offers.
+Sadly, our compensation is not that simple, but it’s important for evaluating and comparing offers.

-Let’s begin with the simplest component of your compensation package: your base salary.
+Let’s begin with the simplest component of our compensation package: our base salary.

 1. Base Salary